dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/global-status/info.md

 // 1.
 Place it somewhere in Your application
 <GlobalStatus id="custom-status" />

-// 2. later on, You can show a message
+// 2. later on, you can show a message
 <GlobalStatus.Add
   id="custom-status"
   status_id="custom-id-1"